DEFRA/apas-docs/docs/calculator/latest/en/pages/2-1-2-source-sector-group-ROAD_TRANSPORTATION.md

 When entering road barrier parameters, remember that:
 - Width refers to the distance from the centre of the road to the barrier
-- Suggested default porosity values are provided based on the type of road barrier but you can enter custom values
+- Default porosity values are provided based on the type of road barrier but you can enter custom values
 - Coverage refers to the percentage of the plan-view road area that is covered by overhanging features

 See the [ADMS-Urban User Guide](https://www.cerc.co.uk/environmental-software/user-guides.html) (section 4.2, p.
 128) for more information on the parameters used for road barriers.